byjg/docker-easy-haproxy/docs/swarm.md

 ## Setup the EasyHAProxy container

 You can configure the behavior of the EasyHAProxy by setup specific environment variables.
-To get a list of the variables, please follow the [docker container environment](docker-environment.md)
+To get a list of the variables, please follow the [environment variable guide](environment-variable.md)

 ## More information